ansible/ansible/docs/docsite/rst/presentations/ansible-testing.rst

    Set the scene

-     * Quick taster, give you enought to know what's possible and point you in the right direction
+     * Quick taster, give you enough to know what's possible and point you in the right direction

    Testing Working Group